l3x/golang-code-examples/README.md

 I'm making the assumption that you are already familiar with Golang and it's concepts.

-If not, see general Golang references below.
+If not, see the references section below.

 ### Supported Platforms
 * darwin/386